-EFFECTIVE 07-01-09 1 2 3 4 Diagnosis and remediation will occur as soon as possible after a student has been identified as deficient in reading, writing, mathematics, and/ or science, FS 1008.25(4)(a).
-5 6 7 If the student identification occurs during the fourth marking period, the diagnosis will be made at the beginning of the following school year with remediation immediately following.
-8 9 10 11 A student who is not meeting the school district or state requirements for proficiency in reading and math shall be covered by one of the following plans to target instruction and identify ways to improve his or her academic achievement: 12 13 14 15 A federally required student plan, such as an individual education plan, FS 1008.25 (4)(b)1; 16 2.
+EFFECTIVE 07-01-10 1 2 3 4 Diagnosis and remediation will occur as soon as possible after a student has been identified as deficient in reading, writing, mathematics, and/ or science, FS 1008.25(4)(a).
+5 6 7 8 If the student identification occurs during the fourth marking period, the diagnosis will be made at the beginning of the following school year with remediation immediately following.
+9 10 11 A student who is not meeting the school district or state requirements for proficiency in reading and math shall be covered by one of the following plans to target instruction and identify ways to improve his or her academic achievement: 12 13 14 15 A federally required student plan, such as an individual education plan, FS 1008.25 (4)(b)1; 16 2.
 A schoolwide system of progress monitoring for all students, FS 1008.25 (4)(b)2; or 17 18 3.
 An individualized progress monitoring plan.
 FS 1008.25 (4)(b)3 19 20 21 The plan chosen must be designed to assist the student or the school in meeting state and district expectations for proficiency.
-If the student has been identified as having a deficiency in reading, the K-12 comprehensive reading plan required by FS 1011.62 (8), 22 23 24 25 shall include instructional and support services to be provided to meet the desired levels of performance.
-District school boards may require low performing students to attend remediation programs held before or after regular school hours or during summer if 26 27 transportation is provided.
-FS 1008.25 (4)(b)3 28 29 30 If the documented deficiency is not remediated according to the PMP, the student may be retained.
-FS 1008.25 (4)(c) 31 Diagnostic assessments may include, but are not limited to 32 33 teacher assessmenttext/ placement tests 34 35 reading running recordsdiagnostic software
+If the student has been identified as having a 222324 deficiency in reading, the K-12 comprehensive reading plan required by FS 1011.62 (8), shall include instructional and support services to be provided to meet the desired levels of performance.
+District school boards may require low performing students to attend remediation programs held before or after regular school hours or during summer if 25 26 transportation is provided.
+FS 1008.25 (4)(b)3 27 28 29 If the documented deficiency is not remediated according to the PMP, the student may be retained.
+FS 1008.25 (4)(c) 30 31 Diagnostic assessments may include, but are not limited to: 32 teacher assessment 33 text/ placement tests 34 35 reading running recordsdiagnostic software

-- diagnostic software

-- STAR Reading

-- STAR Math.
+- STAR Reading - STAR Math.